 Seat-mounted side impact airbags are designed to inflate in moderate to severe side crashes depending on the location of the impact.
 Seat-mounted side impact airbags are not designed to inflate in frontal impacts, near frontal impacts, rollovers, or rear impacts.
-A seat-mounted side impact airbag is designed to inflate on the side of the vehicle that is struck airbags are designed to inflate during a rollover or in a severe frontal impact.
+A seat-mounted side impact airbag is designed to inflate on the side of the vehicle that is struck.

+Roof-rail airbags are designed to inflate in moderate to severe side crashes depending on the location of the impact.
+In addition, these roof-rail airbags are designed to inflate during a rollover or in a severe frontal impact.
 Roof-rail airbags are not designed to inflate in rear impacts.
 Both roof-rail airbags will inflate when either side of the vehicle is struck, if the sensing system predicts that the vehicle is about to roll over on its side, or in a severe frontal impact.